Go to top

 Garden ponds and fish ponds are very popular at the moment.
 You can add fish or plants to your pond to give it more life.
 However, ensure that the species of fish and/or plants are compatible with each other so that they are able to thrive.

-For fish ponds or a koi pond, you should install a water filtration system to ensure that the water quality is optimal for a healthy living environment that they can thrive in.
-The pond filter and pump will also ensure that all the fish waste is taken care of so ensure you purchase the correct pump type depending on the size and depth of your pond.
+The pond filter and pump will also ensure that all the fish waste is taken care of, so ensure you purchase the correct pump type depending on the size and depth of your pond.

 You should check the water quality and filters from time to time to ensure that the fish are well taken care of.
+Regular pond maintenance, such as cleaning filters and inspecting equipment, is essential for keeping your pond healthy.

 FAQ for Building a Raised Pond